urbanopt/geojson-modelica-translator/README.rst

 Developers
 **********

-This project uses several dependencies that are under active development (e.g., modelica-builder, TEASER, etc).
+This project uses several dependencies that are under active development (e.g., modelica-builder, TEASER, etc.).
 Since these are included as dependent project using git there may be a need to force an update from the dependent git repos.
 The best way to accomplish this is run the following command: